Washington, DC 20005

-Since joining Cohen Milstein, Mr. Romer-Friedman has served as lead or co-lead counsel in a number of major, groundbreaking civil rights actions, including:
+Since joining Cohen Milstein, Mr. Romer-Friedman has served as lead or co-lead counsel in a number of major, groundbreaking civil rights and employment actions, including:

 - Keepseagle v.
 Vilsack, No. 1:99CV03119 (D.D.C.), where thousands of Native American farmers and ranchers nationwide obtained a settlement with the U.S. Department of Agriculture (USDA) that provides $760 million in damages to compensate the farmers for racial discrimination under the USDA’s farm loan program since 1981 and reforms the USDA’s programs;

 - Greater New Orleans Fair Housing Action Center v.
-U.S. Department of Housing & Urban Development (HUD), 1:08-cv-01938-HHK (D.D.C.), where two fair housing groups and 20,000 African-American homeowners in New Orleans challenged Louisiana and HUD’s $11 billion post-Katrina housing rebuilding program that discriminated against African Americans, and obtained over $470 million in voluntary reforms and $62 million in a settlement that primarily benefited African-American homeowners;
+U.S. Department of Housing & Urban Development (HUD), 1:08-cv-01938-HHK (D.D.C.), where two fair housing groups and 20,000 African-American homeowners in New Orleans challenged Louisiana and HUD’s $11 billion post-Katrina housing rebuilding program that discriminated against African Americans, and obtained over $470 million in voluntary reforms and a $62 million settlement that primarily benefited African-American homeowners;

 - National Fair Housing Alliance v.
-Wells Fargo Bank, N.A., HUD Case No.: 9-12-0708-8, where 14 fair housing organizations alleged that Wells Fargo maintained and marketed foreclosed properties nationwide in a materially worse condition in communities of color than in predominantly white communities, and won a settlement in which Wells Fargo agreed to reform its practices and pay $42 million, most of which will assist homeowners in communities of color.
+Wells Fargo Bank, N.A., HUD Case No.: 9-12-0708-8, where 14 fair housing organizations alleged that Wells Fargo maintained and marketed foreclosed properties nationwide in a materially worse condition in communities of color than in predominantly white communities, and won a settlement in which Wells Fargo agreed to reform its practices and pay $42 million, most of which will assist homeowners in communities of color; and

 - Hill v.
-U.S. Postal Service, EEOC Hearing No. 110-2004-00311X, where disabled veterans who were asked by the U.S. Postal Service to provide medical documentation prior to conditional offers of employment in violation of federal law, won an $11 million settlement that reforms the Postal Service’s practices and protects disabled veteran applicants’ rights.
+U.S. Postal Service, EEOC Hearing No. 110-2004-00311X, where disabled veterans who were asked by the U.S. Postal Service to provide medical documentation prior to conditional offers of employment in violation of the federal Rehabilitation Act, won an $11 million settlement that reforms the Postal Service’s practices and protects disabled veteran applicants’ rights.

 In 2014, Mr. Romer-Friedman will be recognized as a Rising Star in the Washington, DC area, by Superlawyers.
 In 2011, Mr. Romer-Friedman and other members of class counsel in Keepseagle v.
 Vilsack, were finalists for Public Justice’s “2011 Trial Lawyer of the Year Award.”
 In 2011 the National Law Journal selected Cohen Milstein to its “2011 Plaintiffs’ Hot List,” and profiled the work of Mr. Romer-Friedman and his colleagues in Keepseagle v.
 Vilsack and GNOFHAC v.
 HUD.